johanslettengren/Project-Portfolio/README.md

 - **Symplectic Flow Network (SFN)** analytically preserves symplectic structure and **substantially lowers error and improved long-term stability** for ODE prediction.
 - In PDE experiments (non-linear Schrödinger equation), structure-preserving models demonstrated **enhanced conservation of invariants and stability**, though not always leading to lower quantitative error.

-*Note: The full dissertation is not shared publicly as it is being prepared for publication.
-Please contact me if you are interested in discussing this work.*
+*Note: The full dissertation is not shared publicly as it's being prepared for publication.
+Please contact me if you'd like to discuss this work.*

 ## PINN Training via Neural Tangent Kernel: Insights and Limitations